bayborodin/bayborodin/README.md

 ### Hi there! 👋

 I'm Nikolay.
 I work as a full-time software engineer.
-In my spare time I learn I study sections of Computer Science that are new to me, new technologies and software development practices that interest me. _(normally it is about 1-2 hours in the morning before the work)_ and experiments with code.
+In my spare time I study sections of Computer Science that are new to me, new technologies and software development practices that interest me. _(normally it is about 1-2 hours in the morning before the work)_ and experiments with code.

 ### Getting in touch
 [![Twitter](https://img.shields.io/badge/-Twitter-222222?style=flat-square&logo=twitter&logoColor=white&link=https://twitter.com/bayborodin)](https://twitter.com/bayborodin)